Many or all companies we feature compensate us. Compensation and editorial

 FAQ

 Repayment on a reverse mortgage is required after the homeowner passes away, sells the property, or moves out permanently.
 When the loan becomes due, the homeowner or their estate can sell the home and use the sales proceeds to repay the reverse mortgage.
-The remaining equity is distributed to the homeowner or their heirs.
-The heirs may also keep the home and repay the reverse mortgage out of pocket.

 What are the costs of a reverse mortgage?

-The typical costs are:
+The typical costed and reverse mortgage fees are:

-• Mortgage Insurance Premiums (MIP): For an FHA-insured HECM, an upfront MIP and annual MIP charge apply.
-The upfront MIP is based on the home’s value or the FHA lending limit, whichever is less, and the annual MIP accrues over time and is added to the loan balance.
+• Mortgage Insurance Premiums (MIP): For an FHA-insured HECM, an upfront MIP of 2% of the home’s appraised value or the FHA lending limit (whichever is less) is charged, and an annual MIP of 0.5% of the outstanding loan balance accrues over time.

 • Appraisal fees: An appraisal is required to determine the home’s value, and the borrower pays for it.
+The fee usually ranges from $400 to $600.

 • Closing costs: These include charges for services necessary to close the loan, such as title search, title insurance, surveys, inspections, recording fees, and credit checks.
+These costs vary by lender.

 What are the risks of a reverse mortgage?